MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the New-ReportSubmissionPolicy cmdlet to create the report submission policy in your cloud-based organization.
-The report submission policy controls most of the user submission settings in the organization.
+The report submission policy controls most of the user reported message settings in the organization.

 **Note**: If the policy already exists (the Get-ReportSubmissionPolicy cmdlet returns output), you can't use this cmdlet.
 To delete the existing policy and start over with the default settings, use the Remove-ReportSubmissionPolicy cmdlet first.